About the Program

-We seek partnerships through our Green Watts for Good Program on solar projects as part of community development and revitalization, such as the solar project recently completed on a home in the Highlander Neighborhood in North Omaha, and on solar installations on Nebraska food pantries, homeless shelters and other nonprofits, especially in areas impacted by flooding.
+We seek partnerships through our Green Watts for Good Program on solar projects as part of community development and revitalization, such as the solar project completed on a home in the Highlander Neighborhood in North Omaha, and on solar installations on Nebraska food pantries, homeless shelters, children’s homes and other nonprofits, especially in areas impacted by flooding.

-More Green Watts for Good Projects To Come!
+Announcing Our 7th Green Watts for Good Project

 Highlander Neighborhood Home – Our First Photovoltaic Project

 Nebraskans for Solar and Seventy Five North Revitalization Corporation partnered on the installation of a 4-kilowatt solar system on a home in the Highlander neighborhood, a mixed-income community in North Omaha, shown in the above photo.

 The solar panels and components and the installation costs were funded by Nebraskans for Solar’s Green Watts for Good Program through individual contributions directly to the fund and our Omaha Gives campaign sponsored by the Omaha Community Foundation.

 Four Habitat for Humanity Homes – Solar Hot Water Systems